pojntfx/octarchive/README.md

 It enables you to:

-- **Backup your work**: In case your GitHub account is breached or gets banned, Octarchive ensures you always have a local copy available.
+- **Backup your work**: In case your GitHub/Forgejo account is breached or gets banned, Octarchive ensures you always have a local copy available.
-- **Mirror your account**: If your internet connection is slow or GitHub is banned in your jurisdiction, you can use Octarchive and a web server to mirror your repos.
+- **Mirror your account**: If your internet connection is slow or GitHub/Forgejo is banned in your jurisdiction, you can use Octarchive and a web server to mirror your repos.
 - **Automate processes**: By exposing all of your repos to the filesystem, otherwise tedious processes such as bumping copyright dates or updating names become easy.

 ## Installation